Data Access Request for CCTV Footage

 - In footage that contains images of other people (people who are not the requester of the footage), the onus lies on the data controller to pixelate or darken out these other people before handing over the footage.

 What is the data controller doesn’t respond to the data access request or destroys the CCTV footage?

 The data controller has 40 days to respond to the request.
 If the request is not replied to in full a complaint can be made to the data protection commissioner.

-It is worth noting that some CCTV systems will automatically delete footage after one month, but in cases where the data controller intentionally destroys the footage before or after you have made the data access request the data controller has unintentionally helped the personal injury case move along.
-For example, we have acted in two cases recently where despite the reporting of the accident by the employee and the member of the public the defendant destroyed the footage.
-The Judge in both cases drew a conclusion in favour of the injured party because of the defendant’s failure to retain the footage even in the case where a data access request had not been made until sometime later.
+It is worth noting that some CCTV systems will automatically delete footage after one month.
+However, in cases where the data controller intentionally destroys the footage before or after you have made the data access request the data controller has unintentionally helped the personal injury case move along.
+For example, we have acted in two cases recently where despite the reporting of the accident by the employee, the member of the public the defendant destroyed the footage.
+The Judge in both cases drew a conclusion in favour of the injured party.
+This is because of the defendant’s failure to retain the footage.
+This includes a case where a data access request had not been made until sometime later.

-In a personal injury * case, a data access request can be a crucial part of your case, it is important to request CCTV footage as soon as possible after the accident had occurred.
-As your personal injury solicitors, Tracey Solicitors will handle the data access request for you so that you can focus on your recovery while we manage your case.
-For more information contact Piarais Neary on 0035316499900 or email firstname.lastname@example.org and tell him about your case.
+In a personal injury * case, a data access request can be a crucial part of your case.
+It is important to request CCTV footage as soon as possible after the accident had occurred.
+Tracey Solicitors will handle the data access request for you so that you.
+This means you can focus on your recovery while we manage your case.
+For more information contact Tracey Solicitors on +35316499900 or email firstname.lastname@example.org and tell us about your case.